-The internship report, which constitutes the written part of the exam, must at a minimum contain:
+The internship report or video.
+The report must at a minimum contain:

 - Front page with name, internship company, institution, internship period - Preface - Introduction - Description of the business (its main activities, number of employees, their profession, etc.) - Reflection on the concrete learning objectives achieved - Description of concrete tasks - Conclusion - Company reference - Bibliography, if any (including all sources that have been referenced) - Any further appendices (only include appendices essential to the report)